Lonely Hearts Clubhouse

 The story of the Lonely Hearts Clubhouse is that of a companion who will join us on our journey to redefine our relationship with ourselves, our homes, and each other.
 Photographer Gregory Crewdson has famously explored themes of personal despondency in a way that may be resonating with us now more than ever.
 It therefore seemed pertinent to represent the Lonely Hearts Clubhouse within a Crewdson depiction of an alienating moment in American life.
 The beauty of this imagery comes from a timeless rendering of momentary despair, wherein the Lonely Heart Clubhouse fits perfectly.

-Competition: LAGI 2020 Fly Ranch a multi-disciplinary design challenge that will create the foundational infrastructure of Fly Ranch
+that will create the foundational infrastructure of Fly Ranch

 Deep in rural Nevada, on a large plot of land known as Fly Ranch, lives a natural oddity that looks like a surreal water park attraction is melting in the desert sun.
 Geysers and hot springs are relatively common in this region of the country, but something about this one stands out as more science-fiction than real-life.
 According to Burning Man, the perennial festival emcee who purchased the land in June 2016, this volcano-looking thing is supposedly “a unique and iconic geothermal geyser that constantly releases water reaching five feet in the air, depositing minerals and multi-colored algae on the terraces surrounding it.”